qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

    XYZ Tiles - OpenStreetMap configuration

-Configurations can be saved (:guilabel:`Save Connections`) to XML and loaded (:guilabel:`Load Connections`) through the context menu.
+Part or all the configured tile services can be saved (:guilabel:`Save`) to XML and loaded (:guilabel:`Load`) through the context menu.
-Authentication configuration is supported.
 The XML file for OpenStreetMap looks like this:

 .. code-block:: xml